 Bentley was our Christmas gift to Bonnie.
 The eight-weeks-old came with a red ribbon and a bow.
 Instead of a Jaguar.
-Kids and I did a lot of secret talks and we got this little furry friend on Christmas Eve.
+The kids and I did many secret talks, and we got this little furry friend on Christmas Eve.
 The dog spent his first night in Jason’s house, not to tip Bonnie.
-On Christmas Day dog appeared on our doorsteps, carried by his older brother.
+On Christmas Day, dog appeared on our doorsteps, carried by his older brother.
 Bonnie was overwhelmed, I want to think that in a positive way.
 As for Jason, they are still best of friends, despite the fact, that after this only one sleep-over his carpet had to be detailed.

 That was more than eight years ago.
-Many walks and tons of kibbles later we ended up in Chapel Hill.
+Many walks and tons of kibble later, we ended up in Chapel Hill.
 Bent became a middle-aged personality.
 Very social and an unusually friendly dog.
 After my minor surgery, he was a healing companion for me.
-We made a secret pact then: he helped me when I was sick, and I will return the deed when he will need one.
+We made a secret pact then: he helped me when I was sick, and I will return the deed when he needed one.
 When no one was watching, we shared an apple or a bagel.
 The dog became our morning paper retriever and afternoon’s mail retriever.
 He did his duties with a pride, rightly expecting crunchy rewards after the job was done.

 Sometimes he was too friendly.
 Very obedient, but not all the time.

-It took six weeks of studying, lots of treats and plenty of commitment on part of my wife.
-She was the main handler and I was her helper.
+It took six weeks of studying, countless treats and plenty of commitment for my wife.
+She was the main handler, and I was her helper.
 We practiced many obedience drills, from name recognition to running to owner across the room on command.
 Bent was behaving like a child with Attention Deficit Disorder.
 No hope for us.
 I asked Barbara, our trainer, what is her graduation rate.
-I didn’t think we are going to make the cut.
+I didn’t think we were going to make the cut.

 So now, with proper credentials, Bent could help me with the next task – book writing.
 We both took it quite seriously.
 Each morning, after breakfast, he and I walk upstairs to my office.
 I sit behind the desk and my dog stands in front of the recliner.
 Waits for my permission and then jumps on.